khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/iSTAT_Quality_Error_Study/ReadMe.md

 All measures, data transformations, and formatting were created by hand to ensure accuracy and maintainability.

+⚠️ Limitations
+Patient-level data is partially sampled for performance and feasibility

+Manual data extraction from QML—there’s no automated export method

+Table2 (monthly test volumes) is static and must be updated manually

+Relationships between tables may require fine-tuning if new sources are added

+🚀 Future Improvements
+Integrate an API-based export from QML to fully automate Table1 extraction

+Automate Table2 population from master instrument logs or LIS exports

+Add dynamic annotations or alerts when monthly error rate exceeds threshold

+Enable drill-through report on operator and device performance

 🛠 Tools Used
 Power BI Online